Top 10 Hardest Instruments to Play

 The Top Ten

-1 Violin The violin is a wooden string instrument in the violin family.
+The violin is a wooden string instrument in the violin family.
 It is the smallest and highest-pitched instrument in the family in regular use.
+Typically played with a bow, the violin is used in a wide range of musical genres, from classical to contemporary music.

-2 Piano The piano is a musical instrument played using a keyboard, which is a row of keys that the performer presses down or strikes with the fingers and thumbs of both hands.
+The piano is a musical instrument that is played using a keyboard, which consists of a row of keys pressed with the fingers and thumbs of both hands.
+It produces sound by means of hammers striking strings inside the instrument.
+The piano is widely used in classical, jazz, and contemporary music.

 The French horn is definitely the hardest instrument to play.
 You can play practically every note without any keys down.
 The partials are extremely close together.
 A high F and a high G, notes right next to each other, have the same fingering, which means you have to use your mouth to move between them.
 This brings us to the lip trill, which is awful.